 Investing strategies at The Ayco Company depend on the investing professional.
 Generally, the ATAS investment committee may use strategic and tactical asset allocation models or securities recommendations from the Goldman Sachs Private Wealth Management Investment Strategy Group.
 However, other strategies and portfolio plans may be used.

 Portfolio management teams at Ayco utilize various strategies that invest in specific asset classes.
 For example, these can include taxable fixed-income, municipal fixed-income, equities, mutual funds and exchange-traded funds (ETFs).

 Fees Under The Ayco Company

-For financial counseling, the individual fee (as opposed to corporate fee) ranges between $2,000 and $100,000, depending on the type of services provided (coaching, planning, etc.) There may be a 15% surcharge for services provided by Ayco’s West Coast office.
+For financial planning, the individual fee (as opposed to the corporate fee) ranges between $1,000 and $100,000, depending on the type of services provided (coaching, planning, etc.) There may be a 15% surcharge for services provided by Ayco’s West Coast office.
 For family office services, there may be a minimum annual fee of $100,000 for new clients and a one-time integration fee that can be anywhere from $10,000 to $25,000.
-For financial counseling on an hourly basis, the rate ranges from $180 to $570 per hour.
+For financial planning on an hourly basis, the rate ranges from $280 to $600 per hour.